 Make sure the area around the person is clear.
 Don’t touch the person while you are using the AED because this could interfere with how it reads the person’s heart.

 If necessary, the AED will tell you where to put electrodes (pads) on the person’s body.
-The device may deliver more than one shock.
+The device may deliver more than 1 shock.

 The AED may instruct you to continue CPR after the shock.
 Continue CPR until the ambulance arrives and a paramedic takes over.